 WHAT FEATURES DO I NEED?

-Multicookers add other features to the pressure cooker.
+Multicookers include the pressure cooker plus other additional features.
 You’ll see names like 6-in-1 or 10-in-1, depending on how many of these other options they add:

 - High- and low-pressure